Datadog

 "Authentication Failed" Error

-Cause: Invalid API Key, Application Key, or OAuth credentials.
+Cause: Invalid API Key or Application Key.

 Solution: